djangodeployment/django-deployment-book/09-recovery1.rst

 the past, or if the latest full backup was done more than ``MAX_FULLBKP_AGE`` ago.

-Cron expects all the programs it runs to be silent, i.e., to not display any output.
-If they do display output, cron emails that output to the administrator.
-This is very neat, because if your tasks only display output when there is an error, you will be emailed only when there is an error.

-Duply, however, displays a lot of information even when everything's working fine.
-For this reason, we redirect its output to a file, ``/tmp/duply.out``.
-We only redirect its standard output, not its standard error, which means that error (and warning) messages will still be caught by cron and email.
+Duply displays a lot of information even when everything's working fine, which would result in ``cron`` to email the administrator.
+We only want to be emailed in case of error, so we redirect duply's output to a file, ``/tmp/duply.out``.
+We only redirect its standard output, not its standard error, which means that error (and warning) messages will still be caught by cron and emailed.
 Note, however, that ``/tmp/duply.out`` is not a complete log file, because it only contains the standard output, not the standard error.
 It might have been better to include both output and error in ``/tmp/duply.out``, and in addtion display the standard